 Princess Peach gets her own track again.
 Titled Peach Paradise, it is a tropical resort that features a pool and a water slide.
 More than that, though, paintings will transport players to other areas of the resort such as the tropical forest, through a small section of the catering area [which would be very food based], and even into the sky to look down upon all of the resort before crashing down back into the pool.
 Other areas of the resort could also be explored, or even other resorts in completely different locations, as there’s a lot that could be done with the theme if managed right.

-Airship Firefleet features numerous airships, and much the same as Airship Fortress from Mario Kart DS, features airships.
+Airship Firefleet features numerous airships, much the same as Airship Fortress from Mario Kart DS.
 Not just one this time, but a lot of them.
 And it’s a warzone, with various airships firing cannons at each other.
 The racers will be fired out of one of those cannons and will transfer between a few of the airships during the race.
 Painted Platforms is an attempt at making changes per lap in the fact that different colours will be splashed over the platforms that make up the circuit, with dark colours slowing racers down.
 There would also be branching paths, so making a quick judgement based on which has the most dark coloured paint is needed to do well.

 Forgotten Falls might use a visual style similar to the Lost Kingdom from Odyssey, but is more its own thing.
 Yes, it features dinosaurs, but it would also feature those ‘forgotten’ characters and enemies and even locations that haven’t appeared for quite some time, or at least have hardly featured in recent times.
 Bowser’s Castle is the Bowser’s Castle, full of lava and statues of the great Koopa himself.
 Though that statue isn’t just for show, as racers will fly into its mouth and drop down it.
 They’ll also be driving up the backside of it.
 In fact, why not go the whole way and make the Bowser statue the castle?